FatehAK/Navidash/README.md

 # Navigo

 Navigo is your navigational assistant that makes searching for places quick and easy by adding drawing capabilities to the map.
 It makes finding rentals in a particular area or even searching for matching restaurants an easy process.
-The app is developed with **React.js** and **React-Router** for handling routes.
+The app is developed with **React.js**, **React-Router** for handling routes and **SASS** for styling.
 The app uses **Google Maps API** under the hood and **Netlify** is used for hosting.

 View the app live - https://navigo.netlify.com